MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_file_network_open_information.md

 ### -field LastWriteTime

-Specifies he time that the file was last written to.
+Specifies the time that the file was last written to.

 ### -field ChangeTime